 Advocacy agenda

-We believe that all children have the fundamental human right to a high standard of health and wellbeing, regardless of where they live.
 We recognise the important role we can play in giving country children a voice.
 Our intention is to raise the level of conversation around childhood vulnerability in Australia, to positively influence policy and to inform system-wide direction in rural and remote child health and wellbeing.

 Our advocacy platform includes: a national target to reduce developmental vulnerability in rural and remote Australia from 22% to 1o% by 2025; increasing investment in early identification and intervention; funding and scaling of innovation service models; telecare capacity building and support; and increasing use of telecare models.